BD4U’s Visitation Policy

 We are a home breeder and not a kennel.
 Our home is a wonderful place for our moms and puppies to receive great care, training and the puppies fantastic socialization.
 We are VERY busy with our family and even more so when puppies are here.
 The safety and routine for our puppies is very important for us to raise healthy well-balanced puppies for your family.
 Please be considerate of our schedule, our time, and the safety of our dogs.

 We often have people asking about coming to visit our home to meet our breeding dogs and puppies.
 We understand this as I would want to visit a potential breeder if I were interested in adding a new furry family member.
 There are many factors when we have litters on the ground.
 We keep our home clean and aim to keep our puppies free from any contagious or deadly viruses.
-Our visitation policy allows for families with a paid deposit to visit that particular litter once the puppies are 4 weeks of age.
+Our visitation policy allows for families with a paid deposit to a virtual visit that particular litter once the puppies are 4 weeks of age.

 SAFETY OF THE PUPS: